TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-serviceunavailable.md

 <properties
-	pageTitle="Subscription Not Ready"
+	pageTitle="Service Not Available"
-	description="Subscription is not ready for the operation because it is in registration process." infoBubbleText="The subscription is in registration process.
+	description="Our service is not available in this region because the region is locked down." infoBubbleText="Your subscription is restricted from provision servers in this region.
 See details on the right" service="microsoft.dbforpostgresql"
 	resource="dbforpostgresql"
 	authors="Xin-Cheng"
 	ms.author="chengxin"
 	displayOrder="100"
-	articleId="dbforpostgresql-asc-operation-subscriptionregister"
+	articleId="dbforpostgresql-asc-operation-serviceunavailable"
 	diagnosticScenario="OrcasPostgresOperationFailure"
 	selfHelpType="rca"
 	supportTopicIds="32639966, 32639980, 32639988, 32639998, 32640024, 32640028"